1912 Ottoman coup d'état: Discord in government

 On 30 September 1911, Unionist İbrahim Hakkı Pasha resigned as Grand Vizier following the outbreak of the Italo-Turkish War.
 When Tripolitanian MPs proposed to put him on trial for failing to stop Italian occupation of the area, the CUP blocked the motion, increasing partisanship.
 A meeting in October by all of the parliament's major politicians: Krikor Zohrab, Cavid, Talat, Halil Menteşe, Hakkı, Vartkes Serengülian, and Karekin Pastermadjian was held, the agenda being the CUP's lack of commitment to constitutional government, and a potential way to resolve differences between the CUP and opposition.
 The CUP rejected the proposals from Zohrab, increasing polarization.

 In November 1911, the opposition consolidated into the Freedom and Accord Party, with Sadık as the party's vice president and Damat Ferid Pasha as president.
-An early victory for the party occurred in the late 1911 Istanbul by-election, in which the Freedom and Accord candidate won against the CUP's candidate.
+An early victory for the party occurred in the late 1911 Constantinople by-election, in which the Freedom and Accord candidate won against the CUP's candidate.
 The Unionists immediately called for Mehmed V to dissolve parliament and call an election, with the hope that they could stop the momentum of the new opposition party, but constitutional amendments passed after the 31 March Incident meant the Chamber of Deputies, now dominated by Freedom and Accord, held that prerogative, no longer the Sultan.

 Seeing parliament getting out of control, the CUP pressured Grand Vizier Said Pasha to get parliamentary approval for a constitutional amendment which would return to the Sultan the power to dissolve parliament, but when Freedom and Accord blocked this proposal, he resigned.
 Though the Freedom and Accord Party was ascendant in the chamber, it did not yet have an empire wide political apparatus and was averse to an election which would inevitably come with a dissolved parliament.
 Mehmed V reappointed Said Grand Vizier with a cabinet which included more Unionists, despite disapproval from Freedom and Accord and the President of the Senate: Ahmed Muhtar Pasha.
 Said Pasha again introduced a constitutional amendment to the Chamber that would give the Sultan prerogative to dissolve parliament, and it was again blocked by Freedom and Accord.
 On 18 January, 1912 Article 7 of the constitution was employed; the Senate voted to dissolve the Chamber of Deputies and Mehmed V obliged.

 In April 1912, elections were held for a new session of parliament.
 However the CUP employed electoral fraud and violence at a massive scale, winning all but 6 seats in the Chamber of Deputies, to the point that it was known as the "election of clubs".
 The election results immediately caused an uproar against the CUP.
 Moreover, because of the war in Libya and the start of Albanian revolt, CUP lost its former support and prestige.
 This time, Freedom and Accord was pushing for the Chamber's dissolution so it could win in a new election.